 Doctors typically do endoscopy to remove sharp objects from the stomach because they can cause perforation.
 Doctors also do endoscopy to remove

 Small, round objects, such as coins, may pass on their own.
 Doctors advise people to check their stool to see if the object has passed.
 If the object does not appear in the stool, doctors do repeated x-rays to check whether the object has passed.

 Foreign bodies that exit the stomach and pass into the small intestine usually pass the digestive tract with no problems.
-However, if a short, blunt object is stuck in the small intestine for more than 1 week and cannot be removed with endoscopy, doctors may remove it surgically.
+However, if a short, blunt object is stuck in the small intestine for more than 1 week and cannot be removed with endoscopy or the person has symptoms of intestinal obstruction, doctors may remove it surgically.

 Doctors usually do not do endoscopy to remove a drug-filled object because there is a high risk it may break open during removal and cause a serious overdose.

 A foreign body in the rectum may be removed endoscopically or manually depending on the type of object.
 Sometimes manual removal will require the person's anus to be numbed with injections of a local anesthetic and held open with a special instrument.
 Doctors are then able to use forceps to grasp and remove the object.
 This procedure may require heavy sedation.

 After removal of a foreign body, doctors may look in the rectum and in the lower part of the colon using a flexible tube called a sigmoidoscope to rule out injury or perforation.
 See also treatment of foreign objects in the rectum.